simonys/aws_990_full_file_index/README.md

 ## Future Plans:

+- Add 2020 index files after first update in 2022 (Expected February 2022)
-- Create/Alter code to allow for regular updating of index files
+- Improve code to for regular updating of index files